Hydrogen Bond Strength Dictates the Rate-Limiting Steps of Diffusion in Proton-Conducting Perovskites:A Critical Length Perspective: ACKNOWLEDGMENT

-\underbar{\bf Acknowledgements:} This work was supported by the Double First-Class Construction Fund for Teacher Development Projects (0515024GH0201201 and 0515024SH0201201), Shaanxi Provincial Key Research and Development Plan (2024GX-YBXM-456), National Natural Science Foundation of China (12404463 and 12474218), and Beijing Natural Science Foundation (No. 1242022).
+This work was supported by National Natural Science Foundation of China (Nos.
+12404463 and 12474218), and Beijing Natural Science Foundation (Nos.
+1242022 and 1252022), the Double First-Class Construction Fund for Teacher Development Projects (0515024GH0201201 and 0515024SH0201201), and the Key Research and Development Program of Shaanxi (2024GX-YBXM-456 and 2024GX-YBXM-565).